Cloudify-PS/exl-poc/vpc/README.md

 For a full description of all available inputs for the upstream AWS module, see the [official documentation](https://github.com/terraform-aws-modules/terraform-aws-vpc).

 This blueprint exposes a basic set of inputs to this module, but it can be easily extended as needed.

+The blueprint outputs the VPC ID, and the subnet IDs of the created public and private subnets.